 While technically there are no limits as to how long your snorkeling adventure is, it is advised you take breaks every 30 minutes.
 Snorkeling newbies should probably take breaks more frequently, to stop excessive fatigue.

-Do you need to know how to swim to snorkel?
+Do you need to guide on how to swim to snorkel?

 With the right precautions, such as a life vest, as well as sticking to surface swimming, you don’t need to know how to swim to successfully snorkel.
 However, you should have relative familiarity and confidence when in the water, and should always remain close to the shoreline.

-This is a highly tenuous question, as, as with most things, it very much depends upon the quality of the product you purchased as well as how well you have cared for and maintained it.
-In ideal circumstances, snorkeling gear can last many years.
+This is a highly relative question, as, as with most things, it very much depends upon the quality of the masks you purchased as well as how well you have cared for and maintained it.
+In ideal circumstances, snorkeling gear, its tempered glass, and fins can last many years.
 The mask is usually the first part to deteriorate, as the silicon may warp or become rigid over time leading to leaks.
 If treated too harshly, straps are also a part of your kit that is prone to failure.
-Luckily, many brands do often replacement parts.
+Luckily, many brands do often replacement parts for masks and fins.

-Snorkeling is one of watersports fastest growing hobbies, with many tourists discovering a passion for the activity while on holiday, and keen to continue snorkeling when they return home.
+Snorkeling is one of watersports fastest growing hobbies for kids and adults, with many tourists discovering a passion for the activity while on holiday, and keen to continue snorkeling when they return home.
 With average prices for a starter set between $35 and $65, snorkeling constitutes a relatively cheap hobby, that is suitable for all ages and swimming abilities.

-Consumers have also never been more spoiled for choice when it comes to choosing their gear of choice, with options available for every niche and need.
+Consumers have also never been more spoiled for choice when it comes to choosing the gear with the best features, with gear snorkeling options available for every niche and need.
 While sometimes snorkeling sets can prove to be hit or miss, by following our handy purchasing guide, you’re sure to find the right kit for you or your loved one.

 So, with that in mind, if you’re a water baby, or just keen to unlock the secrets of the ocean, snorkeling could very quickly become your next new obsession, as it has become for thousands and thousands of people each year!